tptshepo/elm-flex-layout/README.md

 # Elm Flex-Layout

 Elm Flex Layout provides a layout API for using Flexbox CSS.
-This module provides Elm developers with layout features using a custom Layout API.

-Elm Flex Layout automates the process of applying appropriate Flexbox CSS to browser view hierarchies.

 ### Getting started